DataStax-Examples/how-to-create-an-example/README.md

 # How to Create an Example for the DataStax Examples Platform
 ## Introduction
-Beyond the official documentation there are endless possibilities for combining tools, platforms, languages and products to build really powerful and amazing products on top of the DataStax suite of products.
-Ultimately, everything we build is a unique combination of these elements, but most projects share pieces in common so by submitting and example you can share your experience and help others who are solving similar problems.
+Beyond the official documentation, there are endless possibilities for combining tools, platforms, languages and products to build really powerful and amazing things on top of Apache Cassandra and DataStax products.
+Ultimately, everything we build is a unique combination of these elements, but most projects share pieces in common.
+By submitting an example, you can share your experience and help others who are solving similar problems.

-Examples can be short code snippets or complete end to end workflow projects.
-In every case they provide context for using one or more of the DataStax Suite of products in the real world and show how to solve a particular problem not discussed in the official documentation.
+Examples can be short code snippets, complete end to end workflow projects, custom tools for a given task, DataStax Studio notebooks, or anything in between.

+To contribute directly to DataStax Examples, please send an email with your Github username to examples@datastax.com

 ## What Makes a Good Example